Buhle-create/se-assignment-1-setting-up-your-developer-environment-Buhle-create/README.md

    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

    Operating System : Windows 11
+   1. Check system requirements
+   2.Back up data
+   3.Download and run the Windows Installation media 4.Re start PC and install Windows 11
+   5. Finalise settings and configurations of Windows 11 6.Install drivers and updates
+   7. Restore data and install apps
    Screenshot: